 - Forming policy on the school's curriculum and collective worship

 - Setting standards for pupils' behaviour and discipline

 - Making sure school buildings are welcoming and safe

 - Setting and monitoring the school's aims and policies

 The Governing Body at Braybrook Primary Academy works in close partnership with the staff, to ensure the continued success of our school.
 Our Governing Body is made up of a diverse group of people who perform different roles.

-The Governing Body meets regularly throughout the school year as a Full Governing Body, as sub-committees, which oversee ‘Pupil Achievement’ or ‘Resources’ (Personnel, Premises and Finance) and as working parties, which convene as required.
+The Governing Body meets regularly throughout the school year as a Local Governing Body and as working parties, which convene as required.